Sentry program: ABM treaty

-Robert McNamara felt that deploying an ABM system would simply prompt the Soviets to built more ICBMs to overwhelm it, leading to a new arms race.
-He also felt that more missiles meant more chances for an accidental launch, which would actually increase the change of a war and lower overall security.
+Robert McNamara felt that deploying an ABM system would simply prompt the Soviets to build more ICBMs to overwhelm it, leading to a new arms race.
+He also felt that more missiles meant more chances for an accidental launch, which would actually increase the chance of a war and lower overall security.
 McNamara constantly delaying deployment of Nike-X, but faced increasing criticism for doing so.
 When the Chinese tested their first H-bomb in 1967, McNamara announced a much smaller deployment known as Sentinel as a "Chinese oriented" system.

 The President also offered to hold off construction on Sentinel if the Soviets did the same.
 As the Soviets continued construction of their ABM at Moscow, the President ordered the construction of the first Sentinel site outside Boston.
 This was met by a firestorm of protest on the part of local citizens who were not happy about a nuclear missile base being built literally in their back yard.